Shuwen Yue

 • Yue, S. and Panagiotopoulos, A. Z. Dynamic Properties of Aqueous Electrolyte Solutions from Nonpolarisable, Polarisable, and Scaled-Charge Models.
 Molecular Physics.
 (2019).
 117 (23-24), pp 3538-3549.

-• Best Talk in Computational Modeling (Princeton CBE), 2019
+• Best Talk in Computational Modeling, Department of Chemical and Biological Engineering, Princeton University 2019

 Education

-• Postdoctoral Associate, Massachusetts Institute of Technology, 2021-Present
+• Postdoctoral Associate, Massachusetts Institute of Technology 2023